github/codeql/docs/language/learn-ql/javascript/type-tracking.rst

 Back-tracking callbacks
 -----------------------

-The type tracking predicates we've seen above all use *forward* tracking.
+The type-tracking predicates we've seen above all use *forward* tracking.
 That is, they all start with some value of interest and ask "where does this flow?".

 Sometimes it's more useful to work backwards, starting at the desired end-point and asking "what flows to here?".